 In an Aggregate Demand and Aggregate Supply diagram, an increase in the aggregate demand curve leads to an increase in the rate of inflation, i.e., when the aggregate demand for goods and services is greater than the aggregate supply.
 Demand Pull Inflation is defined as an increase in the rate of inflation caused by the Aggregate Demand curve.
 It is the most common cause of inflation.

-More accurately, it should be described as involving “too much money spent chasing too few goods”, since only money that is spent on goods and services can cause inflation.
-This is not expected to happen unless the economy is already at a full employment level.
+More accurately, it should be described as involving “too much money spent chasing too few goods,” since only money that is spent on goods and services can cause inflation.
+This rise in price level is not expected to happen unless the economy is already at a full employment level.
 The term demand-pull inflation is mostly associated with Keynesian economics.

 The effect of inflation will depend on how steep the Aggregate Supply curve is, as in how close it is to full employment.
 The closer it is, the higher the rise in inflation.
 This effect can be seen more clearly in the Keynesian Aggregate Demand curve.

 If there is a sharp increase in consumption and investment along with extremely positive businesses atmosphere, then there will be a rise in Aggregate Demand.

 A depreciation of the exchange rate increases the price of imports and reduces the price of a country’s exports.
 Consumers will buy fewer imports, while exports grow.
 There will be an increase in Aggregate Demand.